8 Ways To Dial Down the Scary and Manage Halloween Anxiety for Sensitive Kids

 Chapman University just released a survey of 1500 people’s biggest fears, with one in ten adult respondents endorsing fears of such things as ghosts, zombies, and clowns, and one in four people admitting fears of insects like spiders.
 Personal fears and phobias can develop for a variety of reasons, but often result from early scary – even traumatic – experiences with unusual ambiguous stimuli in early childhood before they can fully understand the difference between fantasy and reality (usually by age 6).
 For example, many kids develop a fear of clowns having been exposed to their jarring antics before being able to understand that a clown is just a person in character.
 For sensitive kids, their risk of being frightened is simply higher.

-For parents of sensitive or anxious kids, during this season of fright, here are some ways to ratchet down the scary and still keep Halloween comfortable and fun.
+For parents of sensitive or anxious kids, during this season of fright, here are some ways to ratchet down halloween anxiety and still keep the holiday comfortable and fun for your family.

 - Know your child: If your child is sensitive, chances are your child is prone to fear reactions that you might not be able to predict.
 Also, sensitivity typically goes hand-in-hand with anxiety in children, and this means sensitive kids are sensitive to all emotions, and especially fear.
 With Halloween being a holiday that at its most basic level celebrates death, and our deepest fears about it, it will help to orient your young child to what it’s all about, and that it is pretend.